 The bustling food truck scene is quickly growing in New Orleans.
 Mobile versions of beloved restaurants and stand-alone eateries can be found casually parked in some of your favorite neighborhoods, and outside of local hangouts and festivals.
 Food truck options are abundant with everything from traditional NOLA cuisine to vegan grub.
-Ditch the sit-down dinners and enjoy the outdoors with a few of our favorite New Orleans food trucks.
+Enjoy the outdoors with a few of our favorite New Orleans food trucks.

 The mission at Tanjariné Kitchen is simple: make vegan delicious.
 Using cruelty-free and plant-based whole foods, Tanjariné Kitchen creates vegan cuisine inspired by the culinary traditions of Africa.
 Specials like the Mandela Burger, the Marley Jolly Rice and the Armstrong Shawarma Wrap can be found at this mobile eatery.
 Follow their Instagram page for daily updates on their location @tanjarinenola.